-Graffiti removal which forms part of the City's program from privately owned, residential, commercial, retail and industrial property assets, is carried out subject to consent from property owners/occupiers, as required.
-The City will notify owners of Graffiti removal work in accordance with Section 12 of the Graffiti Control Act 2008.
+Graffiti removal which forms part of the City's program from privately owned, residential, commercial, retail and industrial property assets where it cannot be removed from a public place, is carried out subject to consent from property owners/occupiers, as required.

-Graffiti removal which is outside of this City's Graffiti maintenance program will not be removed by the City and is to be removed by the property owner at their expense.
+Graffiti removal from Accessible Properties and Non-Accessible Properties is carried out at the City's expense.
+Graffiti removal which is outside of this City's Graffiti Maintenance Program will not be removed by the City and is to be removed by the property owner at their expense.